 Depending on the texture of your hair, you may want to use a heavier or lighter oil.
 Part your hair into four sections and massage the oil onto your scalp in each section thoroughly before applying clip-ins.
 MNHE bundles are 100% good quality human hair and not synthetic.

 After applying oil to your scalp, you’ll want to moisturize using the L.O.C method.
 You can finish the ‘C’ portion of the process and use a heat protectant oil or heat styling oil if you plan to apply heat.
 When applying heat to your hair, be sure to detangle your hair using a detangling brush or medium-fine toothed comb.
 Apply a serum or great oil after using heat on your hair to maintain the style.

-You should moisturize your hair three to four times a week when wearing hair extensions.
+You should moisturize your hair three to four times a week when wearing yaki hair weave.
 You can use a leave-in conditioner or a mist to keep conditioned while wearing.
 You’ll also want to use a satin scarf or cap to bed to keep your hair from frizzing or knotting.

 How To Properly Care & Maintain

 While your extensions are still wet, you’ll want to apply a conditioner to detangle.
 You can use a leave-in or a wash out conditioner.
 We prefer to use a leave-in conditioner to save time.
 Carefully detangle using a detangle brush or wide-toothed comb.
 Apply a styling oil or natural oil, such as coconut or jojoba oil.
 Using a hair dryer on low heat you can dry your extensions carefully, or you can air dry.
 You can store your hair in a silk scarf or hang it.